tsegall/fta/README.md

 Key objectives of the library include:
 * Large set of built-in Semantic Types (extensible via JSON defined plugins).
 See list below.
 * Sufficiently fast to be used inline.
 See Speed notes below.
+* Minimal false positives for Semantic type detection.
+See Performance notes below.
 * Usable in either Streaming or Bulk mode.
-* Minimal false positives for Semantic type detection.
 * Broad country/language support - including US, Canada, Mexico, Brazil, UK, Australia, much of Europe, Japan and China.
 * Support for sharded analysis (i.e. Analysis results can be merged)